CheyenneMDavid/Just-Cakes/README.md

   - *Spend over £95 for free delivery*
   - *Click & Collect Available*
-  - *Contact phone number for making direct contact* &nbsp;
+  - *Contact phone number for making direct contact*

-- **Home**.
+- **Homepage / Cake Gallery**.
   The homepage acts as the landing page and also the gallery that showcases the cake styles available, all of which are separated into categories of Wedding, Birthday and Novelty so that a user can easily find what they're looking for, but not without having a cursory glance at the variety available, as each cake image is accompanied by the cake name, a short excerpt describing the cake which acts as a link to the detail page of that cake.
   With clear navigation at the top, leading to other parts of the site, including a link for admins of the site to go straight to the django admin panel, a user is able to find their way about, easily.

-&nbsp;
-- **Cake Detail Page**
+- **Individual Cake Detail Page**
 Once a user selects a cake from our homepage gallery, they are taken to a detailed page dedicated to that cake.
 The detail page offers an in-depth look at the cake, including larger clear images, a comprehensive description, pricing, and keys to make clear when a cake is plant based or gluten free.
-Users can also find customer reviews here, giving insights from others who have chosen this cake for their celebrations.
-With a focus on simplicity, the page provides an easy path to order the cake, ask questions, or return to the gallery for further browsing.

-&nbsp;
+- **User Reviews List Page**
+A list page for User Reviews.
+An image, when uploaded by the user, else a default image.
+An excerpt with accompanying photos, when uploaded by the authenticated user, else a default image is provided, with the Authors name, post title, excerpt from the post and the published date and time along with a heart and a number, representing the number of likes.

+- **Individual User Review Detail Page**

+#
+#
+#
+##

 - **Registration/Sign-In/Sign-Out**: User authentication is managed using Allauth, ensuring a smooth registration, login, and logout process.
-&nbsp;

 - **Customer Profile Management**: Whilst user's profiles are automatically created upon registration, they are in essence blank other than their user name.
 Further to this, users can fully create, update, and delete their profiles on the site.
 &nbsp;
 - **Admin Capabilities**: Admins can easily add cake data, including images